Sharpness of proper and cocompact actions on reductive homogeneous spaces: Introduction

 Theorem~\ref{thm:proper-compact<->Ano} applies to the examples in Table~\ref{table1}.
 In these examples, the set $\mu(H)$ is a single wall $\mathrm{Ker}(\alpha)$ of~$\aaa^+$, for some simple restricted root $\alpha$ of~$G$, and $\theta = \{\alpha\}$.
 Discrete subgroups $\Gamma$ of~$G$ acting properly discontinuously and cocompactly on $G/H$ are known to exist in case~(i) for $(p,q)\in (2\N^*,2)$ or $(4\N^*,4)$ or $(8,8)$, in case~(ii) for $(p,q) \in (2\N^*,2)$, and in cases (iv) and~(v) for $p\in\N^*$ and $k=0$.

-We refer to Proposition~\ref{prop:QI-sharp<->Ano} below for a version of Theorem~\ref{thm:proper-compact<->Ano} which holds for discrete subgroups $\Gamma$ of~$G$ which are sharp for $G/H$ but for which the quotient $\Gamma\backslash G/H$ is not necessarily compact.
+We refer to Proposition~\ref{prop:QI-sharp<->Ano} below for a version of Theorem~\ref{thm:proper-compact<->Ano} which holds for discrete subgroups $\Gamma$ of~$G$ whose action on $G/H$ is sharp but not necessarily cocompact.
 In that broader setting, all values of $p,q,k$ may arise in examples (i), (ii), (iii), (iv), (v) of Table~\ref{table1}.